 Supporting the Foods Resource Bank (FRB) allows us to make a big impact through one organization.
 Here's how FRB works:

 The Human Needs and Global Resources (HNGR) program was founded at Wheaton College (Wheaton, Illinois) in 1976.
 The program helps students confront the challenges faced by people in developing regions of the world.
-These challenges include: poverty, hunger, exclusion, underdevelopment, conflict, injustice, ecological disasters, and major health concerns.
+These challenges include: poverty, hunger, exclusion, level of development, conflict, injustice, ecological disasters, and major health concerns.